Brian O'Dwyer: Academic studies

 As a former teacher of Spanish at the George Washington University and Malcolm King College, O'Dwyer has been active in education.
 He serves as Treasurer of the City University of New York Law School Foundation and was a recipient of the Dean's Medal.
 He also serves as a Co-Chair of the board of the Graduate School of Political Management of the George Washington University.

 Gaming Commission

-On June 3, 2022 Brian O'Dwyer was appointed to the Gaming Commission and named Chair by Governor Kathy Hochul.
+On June 3, 2022, Brian O'Dwyer was appointed to the Gaming Commission and named Chair by Governor Kathy Hochul.

 Additionally, on September 27, 2022, Brian O'Dwyer was additionally made Chair of the NYS Thoroughbred Breeding and Development Fund, and the Agriculture and New York State Horse Breeding and Development Fund.
 Both of these boards are housed under the NYS Gaming Commission.

-In October of 2022, O'Dwyer named Vicki Been, Stuart Rabinowitz, and Quenia Abreu to the Gaming Facilities Location Board.
+In October 2022, O'Dwyer named Vicki Been, Stuart Rabinowitz, and Quenia Abreu to the Gaming Facilities Location Board.